MarcelRobeer/explabox/README.md

 ...                splits={'train': 'drugsComTrain.tsv', 'test': 'drugsComTest.tsv'})
 ```

-The example dataset and model used can be easily imported using demo package `explabox-demo-drugreview`.
+The example dataset and model shown here can be easily imported using demo package `explabox-demo-drugreview`.

 Then `.explore`, `.examine`, `.expose` and `.explain` your model:
 ```python